Students in a hands-on technology lab at a community college

 • Coding bootcamp (3-6 months, $10-20K): 71% job placement within 6 months (CIRR), fastest path to specific dev roles, but limited to certain job titles and employers

-• Industry certificate (6-12 months, $2-5K): CompTIA, AWS, or vendor-specific certifications focus on specific skills; best for career changers with some tech background
+• Industry certificate (6-12 months, $2-5K): CompTIA, AWS, or vendor-specific certifications focus on specific skills.
+Best for career changers with some tech background

 Key difference: Only associate's degrees are regionally accredited and qualify for federal student aid.
-Bootcamps typically require full upfront payment or income share agreements.
+Bootcamps require full upfront payment or income share agreements.
 As The Century Foundation notes, always read the fine print on any education program's outcomes claims.

-Our recommendation: Choose an associate's degree if you want maximum flexibility—transfer options, employer recognition, and financial aid eligibility.
+Our recommendation: Choose an associate's degree if you want maximum flexibility, transfer options, employer recognition, and financial aid eligibility.
 Choose a bootcamp if you're confident about a specific developer role and can afford the upfront cost.

 Financial Aid & Employer Tuition Assistance